Jump to: Standard Policies | Other Useful Items

 days prior to needing the accommodation.
 A letter from SDS must accompany this request.

-- In order to comply with privacy laws, students are not required to include personal identifying information, such as your name, in the body of the document.
+- In order to comply with privacy laws, students are not required to include personal identifying information, such as name, in the body of the document.

-your work across institutions.
+Turnitin provides an originality report letting the instructor know how much of the assignment is original.
 Please follow your instructor's instructions carefully regarding what identifying information to include.

 - University Emergency Policy